Drivers critical of 'pointless' extreme wet tyres

 Russell, a director of the Grand Prix Drivers' Association, said: "The extreme tyre is really, really bad.
 It is six, seven seconds slower than the intermediate and the only reason you would ever run it is if you aquaplane on the intermediate.
 So that needs to be substantially improved."

-Russell compared F1's current predicament with that in 2007, when the sport was using Bridgestone tyres - the Japanese company is competing with incumbent Pirelli for the next tyre contract period, which starts in 2025 - as well as other makes in the junior categories.
+Russell compared F1's current predicament with the situation in 2007, when the sport was using tyres manufactured by Bridgestone tyres - the Japanese company which is competing with incumbent Pirelli for the next tyre contract period which begins in 2025 - as well as other makes in the junior categories.

 "I remember watching the old onboard videos of 2007 with [Felipe] Massa and [Robert] Kubica in Fuji," Russell said.
-"So much water and still pushing flat out.
+"So much water and still [able to] push flat out.

 "I remember doing test days here in F3 on Michelin and Hankook and aquaplaning wasn't really as thing.

-"I appreciate we are doing over 200mph and it's not straightforward, but there needs to be some significant improvements."
+"I appreciate we are doing over 200mph and it's not straightforward, but there need to be some significant improvements."

-Ferrari driver Leclerc added: "There's some work that needs to be done there because we've got extreme tyres that are really slow but are really good for aquaplaning but we never drive in those conditions because of visibility.
+Ferrari driver Leclerc added: "There's some work that needs to be done because we've got extreme tyres that are really slow, but really good for [avoiding] aquaplaning, but we never drive in those conditions because of visibility.

-"So whenever it's driveable, we need to go on inters, it's quite tricky at the moment.
+"So whenever it's driveable, we need to go on inters.
+It's quite tricky at the moment.
 I think the extreme should be faster and closer to the inters so we run more on the extreme than the inters, basically."

-Pirelli motorsport director Mario Isola admitted on Friday at the Belgian Grand Prix that the performance of the extreme, which is of a new design this year, needed to be further improved.
+Pirelli motorsport director Mario Isola admitted on Friday that the performance of the extreme, which is of a new design this year, needed to be further improved.

-"We already found an improvement with this wet compared to the old one," he said, "but we still miss a little bit of performance to have the right crossover with the intermediate."
+"We already found an improvement with this wet compared to the old one," he said.
+"But we still miss a little bit of performance to have the right crossover with the intermediate."

 Verstappen, who won the sprint, agreed with Russell and Leclerc, but said the tyre was a second-order problem compared to the lack of visibility.

-"Today I couldn't even see sometimes the safety car and I am the first car.
+"Today I couldn't even see the safety car sometimes and I am the first car.
 So if we really want good visibility we can't do a race in the wet.

 "It has become worse since when I started in F1.
-It is the wider tyres and the ground effect cars.
+It is [because of] the wider tyres and the ground effect cars.

 "But in the junior categories, it was also quite tough, the visibility was very bad.

 "We had these accidents happen over the years.
-That is always the unfortunate things, something bad needs to happen before it really gets looked at, but I remember races in F3 when I couldn't see anything when you raced in the pack."
+That is always the unfortunate thing, something bad needs to happen before it really gets looked at.
+But I remember races in F3 when I couldn't see anything when you raced in the pack."

 Verstappen was referring to two fatalities at Spa in the last four years.

-The most recent of these, involving the 18-year-old Dutch driver Dylan van 't Hoft, was also in wet conditions with poor visibility - he was T-boned by another car after coming to rest following a crash on the straight.
+The most recent of these, involving the 18-year-old Dutch driver Dylan van't Hoft, was also in wet conditions with poor visibility - he was T-boned by another car after coming to rest following a crash on the straight.

 Alpine's Pierre Gasly, who finished third in Saturday's sprint, was a close friend of the Formula 2 driver Anthoine Hubert who was killed in a T-bone accident in the dry at Spa in 2019.